 - Remember that interviews and surveys usually require university human subjects clearance, under federal law.
 Please consult the university websites on this subject (OPR).
 If you are using publicly available historical materials or survey data, you may not need this clearance but pending the identifying information of subjects, you might.
 It is your responsibility to become familiar with the rules and prepare your project for review.
 If you do not have clearance by the time the committee makes its decisions, the Center may make an award pending receipt of the IRB waiver or approval.

 - If you propose to carry out work abroad, you are required to register in accordance with University regulations before your departure.

 - A working bibliography and/or footnotes that clearly show you know the scholarship related to your topic even if you have not read everything on the subject.

 - A budget which offers a reasonable description of expenses related to your research; transportation, survey costs, accommodation and meals, visa costs.
 Any travel-related expenses must conform to the University’s travel expense policy.

 - Please make sure you discuss the proposal with at least two advisors who can provide letters of reference.

 - If your budget includes the payment of research assistants who are members of the Princeton University community, that portion of the award will be held and paid out for you within the University’s financial systems.
 The disposition of the remainder of the award will be determined by you: either it will be held internally so that you may have your own University credit card for your research expenses, or the funds will be transferred to your bank account via direct deposit.

-- There is a twelve page limit for your proposal submission, including your budget page and bibliography.
+- There is a twelve page limit for your proposal submission, which includes your budget page and bibliography.
 Please do not link to external documents.